-Goats have the following behavioral characteristics, which must be taken into consideration when they are being moved:
+Sheep have the following behavioral characteristics, which must be taken into consideration when they are being moved:

 - 1. They have a wide field of vision and can see moving objects even at long distances, so whenever possible their far vision should be restricted. - 2.
-They have acute hearing, so must they must not be subjected to loud noise. - 3.
-They are gregarious animals and should be in the company of compatible animals while in transit. - 4.
-They are extremely agile, and frequently climb and jump out of enclosures.
+They have acute hearing, so they must not be subjected to loud noise. - 3.
+They are gregarious animals and should be in the company of compatible animals while in transit.